Skip to Content

 • They are easy to prepare.

-• Some commercial diets are very inexpensive and many manufactures offer coupons regularly.
+• Some commercial diets are very inexpensive and many manufacturers offer coupons regularly.

-• Veterinarians often recommend them and often state that crunchy kibble is beneficial for the oral health of dogs.
+• Veterinarians often recommend them and state that the crunchy kibble is beneficial for the oral health of dogs.

 • The lengthy expiration dates are achieved with preservatives and other undesirable ingredients.

-• Recalls occur often, and sometimes result in the death of beloved pets.
+• Recalls often occur, and sometimes result in the death of beloved pets.

 • The source of the ingredients is often questionable.